chelseapower/chelseapower.github.io/_posts/2019-11-10-module_3_project.markdown

 ![LambdaCheckNulls](https://drive.google.com/uc?export=view&id=1PT_j_wFQi6fmzqdAjWV4G6NIA5p0H-Lt)

-I also check to see how the data looks with my predictor variable **not_skipped**.
+I also checked to see how the data looked with my predictor variable **not_skipped**.

 ![ValueCounts](https://drive.google.com/uc?export=view&id=1TThk0gIzmtu0MXKO31GPgvJHKCYsgGHZ)

-This showed that the data is unbalanced.
+This showed that the data was unbalanced but I proceed with exploring the data further.

 ## Explore

-So I then create continuous dataset and take a quick look at the distrubutions of the data and confirm that there are only about nine features with normal distributions.
+From the continuous dataset, I reviewed the distrubutions of the data and confirmed that there are only about nine features with normal distributions.

-The heatmap below shows multicolinarity for `beat_strength`, and then `dyn_range_mean` so these two additional features are dropped before I test and train the data.

 ![Heatmap](https://drive.google.com/uc?export=view&id=1RvJqrEBYH-0qgPps4W4GKqoyLVsUwb1x)

-But since this is a classification project, I have to normalize the data prior to fitting the model.
+The heatmap below showed multicolinarity for `beat_strength` and `bounciness` so `bounciness` is dropped before I test and train the data.

 ![Normalize](https://drive.google.com/uc?export=view&id=1zyaQouKUm9wEYiZqpzs7hV8cxbCv6SEG)